 I thought about building a special framework for our rock climbing wall and putting it as an addition to our tree house, but the cost was prohibitive.
 I decided instead of building a wall from the ground up to use an existing wall that I had.
 Many people have cinder block garage walls that they could build off of.
 On our property we have a cinder block lean to shed that has a large cinder block wall.
 It runs 20 feet in length 11 feet high.
 I decided to build here instead of building a rock climbing wall from the ground up.
 Since most rock climbing walls are built as stand alone items and are attached to wood instead of concrete, this build became quite a bit easier.
 No digging holes, pouring concrete or using a level required!

-- 100 Rock Climbing Holds: I ordered these off of Amazon.
-Depending on the size of your rockwall it may make sense to buy fewer.
+- 50 Screw on Rock Climbing Holds.: I ordered these off of Amazon.
+Depending on the size of your rock climbing wall it may make sense to buy fewer.
 They also have sets of 10 and sets of 25 available.
+I went ahead and expanded my initial wall and got a second set of 50 rock climbing holds.

 - 225 3/8 Tapcon Masonry Screws: These are also sold in packs of 75 if building a smaller wall.